-PFClean is the most widely adopted software solution for film and video restoration, from film transfer to remastering blockbuster movies, serving a broad client base from audiovisual archives to broadcasters and film studios.
+The Pixel Farm PFClean, the most widely adopted software solution for film and video restoration, from film transfer to remastering blockbuster movies.
+It serves a broad client base from audiovisual archives to broadcasters and film studios.

-Fast, flexible, non-destructive and designed for media restoration artists who care, The Pixel Farm’s unique approach to software design has resulted in a comprehensive suite of restoration tools that mask complexity and the science behind an easy to use and intuitive interface.
+Fast, flexible, non-destructive, and designed for media restoration artists who care.
+The Pixel Farm’s unique approach to software design produced a comprehensive suite of restoration tools.
+These tools combine complexity with an easy-to-use and intuitive interface.

-Deeply integrated batch processing and media management tools complimented by powerful remastering utilities make PFClean the tool of choice for key industry players such as Sony, Deluxe, Technicolor, The Criterion Collection, IMAX, Pinewood Studios, the BBC and audiovisual archives including the Estonian, Slovak and Finnish National Archives.
+The Pixel Farm PFClean includes deeply integrated batch processing and media management tools.
+In addition, work with powerful remastering utilities.
+Together, these features make PFClean the tool of choice for key industry players, including Sony, Deluxe, Technicolor, and The Criterion Collection.
+Furthermore, PFClean is used by IMAX, Pinewood Studios, the BBC, and audiovisual archives including the Estonian, Slovak and Finnish National Archives.

 The Workflow Manager

 The Pixel Farm reworked the Workflow Manager.
 To explain, it allows even bigger projects to be constructed and managed in a flexible.
 By the same token, the easy-to-use Workflow manager allows for greater feedback and control of batch processing.

 Re-invented Media Restoration Toolset for Artists and Archivists